-- An optional set of patterns that can be deployed to each BMC Discovery instance to improve the initial level of inventory detail collected by BMC Discovery. - A staging server, which includes a simple SQL database where data collected from BMC Discovery can be massaged for upload to FlexNet Manager Suite.
+- For the adapter only, a staging server, which includes a simple SQL database where data collected from BMC Discovery can be massaged for upload to FlexNet Manager Suite.
 The executable that speeds the data extraction process also resides here.
 For on-premises solutions, this staging database may optionally reside on the central operations databases server. - The conversion and upload component, which converts data formats and uploads the result to the central operations databases maintained by FlexNet Manager Suite.